Why my books are needed?

 At the University of Stirling, I found myself gifted with the opportunity to do ten years of fundamental research into different aspects of how artists use their eyes when drawing and painting, It was during this time that, with the invaluable encouragement and help from colleagues, I was able to find convincing answers, not only to most of the questions I had brought with me but also to many others that emerged with the passage of time.
 In the process, I learnt a lot about reasons for the strengths and limitations of practices that are routinely recommended in how-to-do it painting and drawing books.
 Evidently, my new knowledge indicated a need for updating or replacing a surprising number of ideas that had previously been taken as fundamental truths.
 An additional, and quite unexpected spin-off of the research was the discovery of a rich vein of information relating to the birth and early development of Modernism in Painting.

 In short, while at Stirling, for a whole bunch of reasons, I found myself being more and more excited by what I came to experience as a bubbling fountain of new ideas.
-So confident was I that I took the step of setting up my summer school in S.W.
+So confident was I in their power to help aspiring artists that I took the step of setting up my summer school in S.W.
 France as a way of both sharing and testing them.
 When it came to teaching students, the use of the new knowledge both confirmed its validity and enabled me to expand it further.
 I must admit that I felt exhilarated by how well everything seemed to be going in both practice and theory.
-The subject matter that was later to provide the substance of my books was accumulating.

 A lone voice finds a soul mate